softprops/serverless-localhost/README.md

 ## 📦 Install

 > 💡 This plugin relies on Docker to emulate AWS Lambda runtimes.
-If you don't have that installed you can learn how to [here](https://www.docker.com/products/docker-desktop)
+If you don't have that installed, you can learn how to do so [here](https://www.docker.com/products/docker-desktop)

 Inside a serverless project directory run the following